Biography of Amar and Isabelle Guillen: Passion for the Wonders of Nature

 Professional Photographers Living In France and the United States

 Amar and Isabelle Guillen are two independent professional photographers who specialize in underwater, wildlife, and landscape photography.
-Originating from France, they show the beauties of nature through their fine art photography, exhibitions, and books.
+Originating from France, they show the wonders of nature through their fine art photography, exhibitions, and books.

 Since 2001, Amar and Isabelle's alternate living between the Charente-Maritime in Saint-Georges de Didonne in France; and in Plano, a city not far from Dallas, Texas in the United States.
 In 2003, they created their company "Guillen Photo LLC", and they acquired American citizenship in 2010.

 All their professional activities are conducted in France and the United States.

 Each day, these photographers draw their energy from contemplating nature, which is the ultimate inspiration for the creation of their artistic photographs.
 Amar and Isabelle are continually amazed by the richness and diversity of the surrounding landscapes and seascapes.